New announcement. Learn more

 • Anti-HBc indicates current/past infection

-• Anti-HBs indicates immunity >10 if HBsAg is negative.
+• Anti-HBs indicates immunity >10 and HBsAg is negative.

 • HBeAg indicates a high level of infectivity